silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 There are various community supported installation instructions for different environments.
 Nginx is a popular choice, see [Nginx webserver configuration](https://forum.silverstripe.org/t/nginx-webserver-configuration/2246).

-Silverstripe is known to work with Microsoft IIS, and generates `web.config` files by default ( see [Microsoft IIS and SQL Server configuration](https://forum.silverstripe.org/t/microsoft-iis-webserver-and-sql-server-support/2245))
+Silverstripe CMS is known to work with Microsoft IIS, and generates `web.config` files by default ( see [Microsoft IIS and SQL Server configuration](https://forum.silverstripe.org/t/microsoft-iis-webserver-and-sql-server-support/2245))
 .

-Additionally, there are community supported guides for installing Silverstripe on various environments:
+Additionally, there are community supported guides for installing Silverstripe CMS on various environments:

 * [Hosting via Bitnami](https://bitnami.com/stack/silverstripe/virtual-machine): In the cloud or as a locally hosted virtual machine